10 things to do around Milton Keynes

 3 THEATRE

-One of the most acclaimed plays of recent times, the play tells the story of Christopher Boone, who is 15-years-old.
-Christopher has an extraordinary brain, and is exceptional at maths while ill-equipped to interpret everyday life.
-But his detective work, forbidden by his father, takes him on a frightening journey that turns his world upside down.
+One of the most acclaimed plays of recent times, the play tells the story of Christopher, who is 15 and exceptional at maths while ill-equipped to interpret everyday life.
+But his detective work takes him on a journey that upturns his world.

 Details: www.atgtickets.com/miltonkeynes